-If you are thinking of studying the Beautiful language with mother tongue, qualified and experienced teachers in small groups and in the best location in Dublin...
+If you are thinking of studying the Beautiful language with native, qualified, and experienced teachers in small groups and in the best location in Dublin...
 Well, this is the right place for you!

 The school offers Italian Language and Culture classes at all levels.
 You can choose between individual tuition, one-to-two and small group classes.
 Our group classes are very small (up to 7 students) so that they can be tailored to each student’s needs while availing of the advantages of collaborative learning.